NPP MPs lowered standards with BOST defense – Kwabena Donkor

 The defense put up by the Majority in the raging controversy over the sale of contaminated fuel by the Bulk Oil and Storage Transportation Company (BOST) Friday has come under biting criticisms.

-Former Power Minister, Dr Kwabena Donkor has described as unfortunate a press conference held by the NPP MPs in which they held brief for BOST MD Alfred Obeng for selling five million liters of contaminated fuel to two unlicensed oil companies.
+Former Power Minister, Dr Kwabena Donkor has described as unfortunate a press conference held by the NPP MPs in which they held brief for BOST MD Alfred Obeng Boateng for selling five million liters of contaminated fuel to two unlicensed oil companies - Movenpiina and Zupp Oil.

 “Since when in the annals of Ghana’s democratic dispensation has the majority address a press conference to respond to issues about a particular entity?” the Pru East MP asked.